russross/meddler/README.md

     Pick Insert or Update automatically.
 If there is a non-zero primary key present, it uses Update, otherwise it uses Insert.

+*   QueryOne(db Db, dst interface{}, query string, args ...interface) error

+	Perform the given query, and scan the single-row result into dst, which must be a pointer to a struct.

+*   QueryAll(db Db, dst interface{}, query string, args ...interface) error

+	Perform the given query, and scan the results into dst, which must be a pointer to a slice of structs.

 sqlscan has a feature called "meddlers".
 A meddler is a handler that gets to meddle with a field before it is saved, or when it is loaded. "localtime" and "localtimez" are examples of built-in